Q42/HackingTigrinya/README.md

 ## Using Tensorflow Serving

 Tensorflow Serving runs in a separate Docker container.
-Make sure to run the following commands on the host machine rather than in the Docker container.

-At the end of the `./export-model.sh` step above the exported model is uploaded to a GCP bucket: `gs://hacking-tigrinya-cloud/output-enti/[timestamp]`.
+First export the trained model by running `./export-model.sh` from within the Docker container.
+At the end of the `./export-model.sh` step above the exported model is uploaded to a GCP bucket: `gs://hacking-tigrinya-enti-cloud/output-enti/[timestamp]`.

+Make sure to run the following commands on the host machine rather than in the Docker container!

 Use this timestamp as input for the following script to download the latest model and start the Tensorflow Serving container: `./download-latest-model-and-start-server [timestamp]`.

 If the server started correctly, you can now issue requests to the Tensorflow Serving server.
-Run `./infer.sh` to issue two translation requests.
+Run `./infer-ti.sh` to issue two translation requests.

 ## Using NMT
 Run `./nmt-inference.sh <JOB_NAME> <INPUT_FILE> <OUTPUT_FILE>`.